apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 ### The `API.swift` file

 Open the `API.swift` file.
 It defines a root class, `LaunchListQuery`, with many nested structs below it.
-If you compare the structs to the JSON data returned in Explorer Sandbox, you see that the structure matches.
+If you compare the structs to the JSON data returned in Sandbox Explorer, you see that the structure matches.
 These structs include properties only for the fields that your query requests.

 Try commenting out the `id` property in `LaunchList.graphql` using a `#`, saving, then building again.
 When the build completes, the innermost `Launch` now only includes the built-in `__typename` and the requested `site` property.